ministryofjustice/jotw-runbooks/runbooks/site-launch.md

 ## Phases

-This assumes all contnet is ready on the production environment.
+This assumes all content is ready on the production environment.

 ### Phase I - Steps leading up to launch
 1. Schedule a time with the domains team to repoint the domain (assuming they control the domain), to go live date of the launch.
 This involves providing three things to the domains team,